 - The enrollee was not enrolled in an HMO or SSI HMO at the time he or she was admitted to an inpatient hospital, but then enrolled in an HMO or SSI HMO during the hospital stay.
 In this case, all claims related to the stay (including physician claims) should be submitted to fee-for-service.
-For the physician claims associated with the inpatient hospital stay, the provider is required to include the date of admittance and date of discharge in Element 18 of the paper 1500 Health Insurance Claim Form. - The claims are for orthodontia/prosthodontia services that began before HMO or SSI HMO coverage.
+These claims (including physician claims) must include admittance and discharge dates. - The claims are for orthodontia/prosthodontia services that began before HMO or SSI HMO coverage.
 Include a record with the claim of when the bands were placed.